pkdone/practical-mongodb-aggregations-book/src/examples/moderate-examples/restricted-view.md

 }
 ```

- * __Further Reading.__ This ability for query (`find()`) operations on a view to automatically have filters pushed into the view's aggregation pipeline as a new `$match` stage, at runtime, and where possible then be moved to the top of the pipeline by the database engine's optimiser, is described further in the blog post: [Is Querying A MongoDB View Optimised?](https://pauldone.blogspot.com/2020/11/mongdb-views-optimisations.html)
+ * __Further Reading.__ The ability for _find_ operations on a view to automatically push filters into the view's aggregation pipeline, and then be further optimised, is described in the blog post: [Is Querying A MongoDB View Optimised?](https://pauldone.blogspot.com/2020/11/mongdb-views-optimisations.html)